10 Insurance Companies Offering Vision Insurance

+Vision insurance may or may not be included in an employer health insurance plan or even in individual health insurance plans.
 For health packages that do include vision plans, the vision insurance provided may not be sufficient coverage for you and your dependents.
 If that is the case, you have the option of purchasing a supplemental vision insurance policy.
 Vision insurance can keep your out-of-pocket expenses down for things such as routine eye care and other expenses including eyewear or LASIK procedures.

 Benefits of Vision Insurance and Policy Options

 A vision insurance policy can help you pay the expenses related to eye care such as routine yearly eye exams, vision corrective wear, contact lens examinations, corrective eye surgery and more.
 More eye insurance providers are beginning to expand vision benefits to the changing needs of policyholders and their families such as eye surgery procedures to permanently correct a vision problem.
 Benefits and policy options vary by carrier.
 You can often receive the greatest savings by choosing to use an eye care provider that is listed in your insurance company’s preferred provider (PPO) network.

 These “preferred providers” offer benefits and services at a discounted rate to members of the participating vision plan.